soos3d/arbitrum-docs/docs/pages/for-devs/quickstart-solidity-hardhat.md

 ### Configure your project directory

-Create a `decentralized-cupcakes` directory for your project and install [hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview) using VS Code's integrated terminal:
+Create a `decentralized-cupcakes` directory for your project and install [hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview) using VS Code's integrated terminal

 ```
 mkdir decentralized-cupcakes